Blog FinTech

 3. Customer’s application is approved (or denied)

 Once the application is in, you can run it through your internal systems to check the creditworthiness of the client and the terms you can offer them.
-Using the smart point of sale lending software, your business is empowered to know whether or not this is a profitable decision.
+Using the smart point-of-sale lending software, your business is empowered to know whether or not this is a profitable decision.
 For the client, the waiting time is minimal, and they will often be able to walk out of the shop with a clear yes or no answer, or at the most within a couple of days.

-Top 5 Businesses Set to Benefit from In House Customer Financing in the Next 5 Years
+Top 5 Businesses Set to Benefit from In-House Customer Financing in the Next 5 Years

 No.1: Car dealerships